au-ts/sddf/docs/network/network.md

 When a producer has enqueued buffers into a queue, or a consumer has dequeued buffers from a queue, we say that *work* has been performed.
-In order for work to continue, it is typical that the sharer of the queue will require a notification in order to be scheduled.
+In order for work to continue, it is typical that a component will need to notify the next component in order for it to be scheduled.

 In the network subsystem, only the producer of a queue notifies the consumer.
 However, since all neighbouring components share a pair of queues with each